Chinese solar firm to build plant in Chernobyl exclusion zone

 The 1-gigawatt plant was part of the group's plan to build an international presence, he added.

-CCEC, a subsidiary of state-owned China National Machinery Industry Corp, will be in overall charge of the project, while GCL-SI will provide and install solar components.
+CCEC, a subsidiary of state-owned China National Machinery Industry Corp, will be in overall charge of the project.
 GCL-SI did not say how much it would cost.

-The Chernobyl reactor, which is due to be covered next year by a 1.5 billion euro ($1.6 billion) steel-clad arch, is surrounded by a 2,600 square km (1,000 square mile) exclusion zone of forest and marshland.
+China has been trying to encourage solar developers at home to make use of damaged or contaminated land to build solar or wind power projects, with plants now operating in subsidence-hit regions of Shanxi, the country's top coal province.

-GCL-SI would not disclose exactly where the solar plant would be built, but a company manager told Reuters that the site had already gone through several rounds of inspections by the company's technicians.
+The Chernobyl plant, which is due to be covered next year by a 1.5 billion euro ($1.6 billion) steel-clad arch, is surounded by a 2,600 square km (1,000 square mile) exclusion zone of forest and marshland.

-"Ukraine has passed a law allowing the site to be developed for agriculture and other things, so that means (the radiation) is under control," said the manager, who did not want to give his name because he was not authorized to speak to the media.
+GCL-SI did not say where the plant would be built, or give details of the construction plans.

-In a bid to protect farms from urban encroachment, China has been trying to encourage the use of damaged or contaminated land for solar and wind power projects, with plants now operating in subsidence-hit regions of Shanxi, the country's top coal province.
+The firm was not immediately available for comment when contacted by Reuters.

-China is the world's biggest solar power generator, with 43 gigawatts of capacity by the end of last year.
-It is also the world's top manufacturer, producing 72 percent of global solar power components in 2015, according to a research note by Everbright Securities last week.
+China is the world's biggest solar power manufacturer and produced 72 percent of global solar power components in 2015, according to a research note by Everbright Securities last week.